Best approximation results and essential boundary conditions for novel types of weak adversarial network discretizations

 When utilizing the XNODE model to compute $u_{\bs{\theta}}$, the training process ceases either when the relative training error drops below $1\%$ or after a maximum of $300$ iterations.
 Conversely, if the DNN model is used to compute $u_{\bs{\theta}}$, the maximum number of iterations is set to $3000$.

 For a comparison, we first train the models using the PINN type loss function defined as follows:

-\begin{remark} When $L_{\text{pinn}}$ is used, the test network $\phi_{\bs{\eta}}$ is no longer needed.
-The \Cref{XNODE_alg} can then be simply modified by letting $K_{u}=1$ and $K_{\phi}=0$. \end{remark} The $L_{\text{pinn}}$ type loss function was initially introduced in the physics-informed neural network by Raissi et al. (2019) \cite{raissi2019physics}.
+The $L_{\text{pinn}}$ type loss function was initially introduced in the physics-informed neural network by Raissi et al. (2019) \cite{raissi2019physics}.
 We have conducted experiments on $L_{\text{pinn}}$ with the random initialization, and the results are displayed in \Cref{Fig:0}.
 We utilized the XNODE and DNN models for both the recursive and non-recursive versions.
-We note that the PINN loss function requires computing higher-order derivatives poses potential challenges.
+We note that the PINN loss function requires computing higher-order derivatives, which poses potential challenges.
 Firstly, the loss function becomes invalid when there is no strong solution, and secondly, computing these derivatives increases the computational time.

 In each step, the relative error in \Cref{Fig:0} and subsequent figures is calculated using a randomly chosen test set, denoted as $X_{test}$, that is the same size as the training data sets.
 More precisely, the relative error is computed as